vmad18/spline-interpolation/README.md

 # Spline-Interpolation
-spline interpolation in Kotlin
+Spline Interpolation algorithm in Kotlin

-Interpolating a set of piecewise functions onto a collection of points.
+Interpolating a set of polynomial piecewise functions onto a collection of points.